nicola-masarone/lpc1769-projects/lpc1769_PWM/PWM_block.md

 To obtain the PWM functionality, a timer / counter with a 32-bit register (PWM1TC - 0x40018008) is used which increases its count value at each clock pulse (by default equal to CCLK / 4), assuming that the register of prescale (PWM1PR - 0x4001800C) is left at the default value of 0.

-The count value contained in PWM1TC is continuously compared with the values ​​contained in the Match Registers: MR0 (PWM1MR0 - 0x40018018), MR1 (PWM1MR1 - 0x4001 801C), MR6 (PWM1MR6 - 0x40018048), the last six being respectively associated with PWM1 outputs, PWM6.
+The count value contained in PWM1TC is continuously compared with the values ​​contained in the Match Registers: MR0 (PWM1MR0 - 0x40018018), MR1 (PWM1MR1 - 0x4001 801C), ...
+MR6 (PWM1MR6 - 0x40018048), the last six being respectively associated with PWM1, ...
+PWM6 outputs.

 To obtain a single PWM signal (for example PWM1.1 on pin P2.0) it is sufficient to use two match registers: MR0 for counting the total period and MR1 for counting the high part of the output (whose relationship with the total period returns the duty-cycle).